-Women in Governance, also known as La Gouvernance au Féminin, is a not-for-profit organization founded in 2010 to support women in their leadership development, career advancement and access to Board seats.
-The alarming statistics on the number of women in senior management positions or on Boards are what motivated the creation of this NGO.
+Women in Governance was founded in 2010 to support women in their leadership development, career advancement and access to Board seats.
+The alarming statistics on the number of women in senior management positions or on Boards are what motivated the creation of this non-profit organization.

-The research shows that companies and organizations with a greater number of women at the executive level or on boards tend to perform better financially, especially during periods of recession.
-Allowing women to progress is therefore not only in the interest of women, but a good business decision, particularly in a context of a talent shortage.
+Research demonstrates that companies and organizations with a greater number of women at the executive level or on the board tend to perform better financially, especially during periods of recession.
+Allowing women to progress is therefore not only in the interest of women, but a good business decision, particularly in a context of talent shortage.